Liam-Fisher/100-days-of-code/libray-plan.md

     I'm going to add the ability to send messages to the device, from both a GUI input/output and via signals (?)

+## Change Presets

+    The ability to change the device parameters, as well as listen to changes made in the device.

+## Parameters

+    The ability to
 ## External MIDI access

     I'm gonna do the bare minimum here, and simply expose the MIDI inputs/outputs from the top level component.

 ## Buffer Access

     Buffers in RNBO can be converted between "AudioBuffers" (which contains channel, duration and samplerate metadata) and an array of Float32Arrays (one for each channel).
 These will have getters and setters which should allow the **asynchronous** sharing of data with other elements.

 # What it **should** be able to do...

 ## Audio Controls

     As an expansion on the Audio Initialization component, I'd like to add GUI/API functionality for the following:
         1. Routing audio in and out of the device (should be pretty easy, basically just exposing the device.node property as a property of the <ngx-rnbo-device> element)
         2. enabling input from the user's microphone
-        3. An output gain control slider
+        3. Control sliders for input and output gain

 ## Custom Meta Documentation

     I'd like to take advantage of the meta properties of message ports/parameters to add custom (input by the application user) tooltips and annotations

 # What it **might** be able to do...

 ## Midi Printer

     Might add a toggle to allow midi bytes to be printed to the console as they are input/output.
 This is an offering to developers based on the assumption that, if you've figured out how to route midi into a web application, you're probably comfortable opening dev tools to do some debugging.

 ## Buffer GUI

     Allowing a user to make changes to the content of a buffer

 ## patcher upload from disk

     It might be beneficial to add an input for a user-created patcher from disk , using an html input element.
 This *might* be a faster method for debugging/fiddling (i.e.g, compiling the patcher in RNBO and uploading it directly instead of adding it to assets/uploading to a server then recompiling), but could be useful for an application that allows a user to upload a custom patcher from disk, and integrate it as part of the predefined signal chain.